RahulMR42/oci_buildrunner_with_sonarqube/README.md

   ![Oci Vault](./images/oci_vault.png)

-  * At this stage you wont be seeing any sonar related secrets in your Vault .Follow further steps.
+  * At this stage you won’t be seeing any sonar related secrets in your Vault .Follow further steps.

 * Clone this repo and push to one of the target code repo .You may use any of the OCI devops supported code repo for the usage (OCI Code repo ,Github,Gitlab etc)

 * In this example we have used `GITHUB` with an `external connection` method with OCI devops.